letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 OBJECT IDENTIFIER encoding
 --------------------------

-As described above, OIDs are a series of integers.
-They are always at least two components long.
+As [described above](#object-identifier), OIDs are conceptually a series of integers.
+They are always at
+least two components long.
 The first component is always 0, 1, or 2.
 When the first component is 0 or 1, the second component is always less than 40.
 Because of this, the first two components are unambiguously